MFlowCode/MFC/README.md

 ./mfc.sh run ./examples/3d_shockdroplet/case.py -n 8
 ```
 where `8` is the number of cores the example will run on.
-You can visualize the output data, located in `examples/3d_shockdroplet/silo_hdf5`, via Paraview, Visit, or your other favorite software.
+You can visualize the output data in `examples/3d_shockdroplet/silo_hdf5` via Paraview, Visit, or your other favorite software.

-## Is this really exascale
+## Is this _really_ exascale?

 [OLCF Frontier](https://www.olcf.ornl.gov/frontier/) is the first exascale supercomputer.
 The weak scaling of MFC on this machine is below, showing near-ideal utilization.